Butter Tart Pie is simply a larger version of Canada's favorite sweet treat, the Butter Tart. Filled with plump raisins and a sweet, gooey filling.

 - Butter tart pie requires a higher filling to crust ratio than butter tarts.
 This means that to make one pie, you will need twice as much filling.
 I doubled the amount of raisins I used, as well as all of the ingredients in the filling.

 - Butter tart pie needs to cook much longer than tarts do.
 It needed almost twice as much time for the filling to set.
 That meant that the edges of the crust will brown before the filling sets, and you will need to use a foil shield for part of the cooking time to prevent burning.

 - You can't under cook a butter tart pie to get a runny filling like you can with tarts.
 Otherwise the filling will just flow out when you cut the pie.
 If you prefer your butter tart filling runny, you're best off sticking with tarts.

 - I tried the pie both at room temperature and chilled.
 I think it tastes better chilled.

 Butter Tart Pie Nutrition Notes:

 Butter tarts (and their pie version) are high in total fat, saturated fat, sugar, and calories.
-Like almost all desserts (especially ones containing the word “butter” in the name), this is a delicious treat.
-Eat in moderation.
+Like almost all desserts (especially ones containing the word "butter" in the name), this is a delicious treat.
+Enjoy in moderation.